-Welcome to TDS Ultra Ltd (TDS Ultra) privacy and cookies policy (‘Policy’).
+Welcome to the TDS Ultra privacy and cookies policy (Policy).
 TDS Ultra respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from), social media accounts or any of our services or apps (‘Sites’) as well as where we interact in the course of our business and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from), social media accounts or any of our services or apps (Sites) as well as where we interact in the course of our business and tell you about your privacy rights and how the law protects you.

 We will never sell your personal data to a third party.